anjoiype/SecretOperation/README.md

 >The input is read from file which is kept under `Resources` folder.
 Each file type is named accordingly.
 In the `Message.cs` class invocation of correct type takes place.
 Again this hard coded approach is taken to attain simplicity of program and to concentrate on pattern demo.

+'Program.cs' will first instantiate the message with its type, which can be any one from Defence, finance or internal security.
+After that encrytption technique is chosen (here its a dummy technique) and instantiate `MessageEncryptor` using that.
+After that different type of subscriber will subscribe to the message with topics they are interested about.
+There is a general listener which is interested in all the message irrespective of its type.
+After the encryption subscribers are notified with encrypted message which will be printed in the console.